cedar-policy/rfcs/text/0101-nested-namespaces.md

   }
 ```

-This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with Cedar to understand, and for somebody familiar with the implementation to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.
-Any new terminology should be defined here.

 ### Name Resolution Algorithm

 Below is some pythonic pseudo-code for determining name resolution (simplified to only concern the portions of name resolution that are due to nested namespace, e.g., not dealing with specifics of common types, cedar_types, etc.).